Mark Powell

 Historical Evidence for the Resurrection

-The Evidence That God Exists From Transcendence, Goodness, Beauty and Truth
+The Evidence That God Exists from Transcendence, Goodness, Beauty and Truth

-When people think of apologetics they often think it’s all about the scientific and historic evidence to support the Christian worldview.
+When people think of Apologetics, they often think it’s all about the scientific and historic evidence to support the Christian worldview.
 However, this is too narrow a view of reality and truth.
-There is compelling evidence for the existence of God from the nature of beauty, moral principles and the deep intuitive apprehension we all have of something more, a transcendent perfection somehow beyond us but so close we can almost touch it!
+There is compelling evidence for the existence of God from the nature of beauty, moral principles, and the deep intuitive apprehension we all have of something more – a transcendent perfection somehow beyond us – but so close we can almost touch it!
 Mark will take you on a journey through these other, less explored, apologetic avenues.

 Ethics and Moral Principles

-Postmodern Relativism and it’s Problems
+Postmodern Relativism and its Problems

 What is postmodernism and what is relativism?
-Even if you don’t know what these terms mean once explained you will immediately recognise how these views are implicitly prevalent in our society. mark will unpack the meaning of these terms in simple language and show how they underpin so many of the arguments of those who challenge Christianity.
+Even if you don’t know what these terms mean, once explained you will immediately recognise how these views are implicitly prevalent in our society.
+Mark will unpack the meaning of these terms in simple language and show how they underpin so many of the arguments of those who challenge Christianity.
 Arguments and claims such as Christianity being ‘intolerant’ and that ‘you have no right to say …’ are based on underlying postmodern relativism.
 Your eyes will be opened in a way that you won’t be able to read the news anymore without seeing this worldview everywhere!

 The Problem of Evil

-Wrestling wit Difficult Issues
+Wrestling with Difficult Issues

-There are many difficult challenging issues in this world without simple black and white answers.
-How do we wrestle with them, where do we go for answers?
+There are many difficult, challenging issues in this world without simple black and white answers.
+How do we wrestle with them?
+Where do we go for answers?
 Mark unpacks this with numerous examples, providing practical approaches to the challenges of life.

 Answering ‘Gotcha’ Questions as a Christian – The Way Jesus Did

-A ‘gotcha’ question is a question where the person asking it isn’t really interested in your answer, they are simply trying to catch you out, to get a simplistic black and white answer, so that outrage can ensue.
+A ‘gotcha’ question is a question where the person asking it isn’t really interested in your answer – they are simply trying to catch you out – to get a simplistic black and white answer, so that outrage can ensue.
 Jesus was often asked questions such as, “Is it right for us to pay taxes to Caesar?” by the Pharisees of his time.
-Today Christians are asked the modern equivalents – I am sure you can think of some!
+Today, Christians are asked the modern equivalents – I am sure you can think of some!
 How can such questions be responded to with truth and grace?
 Mark explores this challenging topic and looks to how Jesus responded as a guide to how we can also.

 Profile photo